-2. To keep the length of the workouts to around 45 minutes, isolation exercises like curls, calf raises, and so on have been kept to a minimum.
+2. To keep the length of the workouts to around 45 minutes, isolation exercises have been kept to a minimum.
 If you want to focus more on your biceps, triceps, or calves, you can always add an isolation exercise or two at the end of each workout.

 3. Give yourself at least a couple of minutes rest between each set.
 Without enough rest between sets, fatigue from the previous set reduces the number of reps you’re able to do in the next one.
 This in turn means a smaller muscle-building stimulus.